zosimek/FoxyWalk/README.md

 # FoxyWalk
-Application in Unity C# to record rgb mp4 video and the position of joints during a person's walk.
+Application in Unity C# to record gif video and the position of joints during a person's walk.